 3. Heatmap tools.
 Real time analytics for your web site.
 This will help you see where and how people are interacting with your web site.

-4. Ministry Designs (or any drag & drop web site builder).
+4. Ministry Designs.
 WordPress is awesome, but not always easy for the staff of a small-to-medium sized church.
-A drag and drop web site builder helps me empower my clients to work on their own web site.
+Ministry Designs helps me empower my clients to work on their own web site.
 I told my client today, I am going to hold your hand through this initial process.
 Soon you’re going to be able to say, “I do web sites.”

 5. YouVersion Events.
 (Any of Life.Church’s resources are great.)
 Upload your event, add information about your church, Bible verses, a sermon outline, weekly announcements, a link to an online connect card, etc.